tradebyte/paci_packages/CONTRIBUTING.md

 Don't forget to include all optional files needed for the package.

+Execute `❯ paci generate repo-index <path to your paci_packages repo>` to generate the index file. (this maybe subject to change)

 Push to your fork.
 Write a [good commit message][commit].
 Submit a pull request.

   [commit]: http://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html